 The Transport Agency cannot grant exemptions from any conditions for special interest vehicles, including the quota total.

-The Land Transport Rule: Fuel Consumption Information 2008 does not apply to 'special interest' vehicles.
+The Land Transport Rule: Fuel Consumption Information 2008 (the Fuel Consumption Information Rule) sets out requirements for the provision of fuel consumption information for light motor vehicles that enter the New Zealand fleet and are manufactured on or after 1 January 2000.
+The Fuel Consumption Information Rule does not apply to 'special interest' vehicles.
 This means fuel consumption information does not have to be provided when the vehicle is first registered for use in New Zealand.

 Under the Land Transport Rule: Light Vehicle Brakes 2002 special interest vehicles do not have to comply with the electronic stability control requirements of the rule but must meet the other requirements for that vehicle.

 A special interest vehicle permit is not a left-hand drive permit.